agda/agda/doc/user-manual/language/type-based-termination-checking.rst

       plus zero    m = m
       plus (suc n) m = suc (plus (id n) m) -- note 'id' here

-Enabling this option is the only requirement to utilize the type-based termination checker.
+Enabling this option is the only requirement to use the type-based termination checker.

 It is important to note that the type-based termination checker requires preprocessing of all datatypes involved in the checking process.
 For the provided definitions, the files containing ``Nat``, ``List``, and ``RoseTree`` should all be type-checked with the ``--type-based-termination`` option enabled.

 By default, type-based termination is disabled.
 You can also explicitly disable it by specifying ``--no-type-based-termination``.

 Additionally, there's an option ``--(no-)syntax-based-termination`` that enables or disables the default syntax-based termination checker.
-This option can be useful if you wish to exclusively experiment with the type-based termination.
+This option can be useful if you wish to exclusively rely on the type-based termination.

 Another option is ``--(no-)size-preservation``, explained :ref:`here<type-based-termination-checking-size-preservation>`.

-For a deeper understanding of the internal behavior of the type-based termination checker, you can use the verbosity option ``term.tbt`` with different levels.
-An example of usage is ``{-# OPTIONS -v term.tbt:40 #-}`` in the file header.
-This option dumps the output of the checker.
-Note that Agda needs to be built in debug mode to print any verbose data.

 .. _type-based-termination-checking-inductive: